Our Current Advocacy

 Lake Coeur d'Alene (our Gem) is historically both a gathering place for regional native tribes, and a toxic-waste superfund site.

 Our watershed is our life, and it needs our vigilant protection.
+Our team's water advocacy and eduction efforts and goals include:

 Climate